GM boosts truck discounts in April after sales lag Chrysler

-DETROIT General Motors Co (GM.N) again boosted discounts on its full-size Chevrolet Silverado pickups after being outsold in March by Chrysler's FIA.MI Ram 1500.
+DETROIT, April 3 General Motors Co again boosted discounts on its full-size Chevrolet Silverado pickups after being outsold in March by Chrysler's Ram 1500.

 On its consumer website, Chevrolet on Thursday was offering discounts of up to $8,162 on the light-duty Silverado 1500 and up to $8,974 on the heavy-duty Silverado 2500HD.